Supreme Allied Commander Atlantic: History

 The Maritime Strategy was published in 1984, championed by Secretary of the Navy John Lehman and Chief of Naval Operations Admiral James D. Watkins, USN, during the Reagan Administration, and practiced in NATO naval exercises such as Ocean Safari '85 and Northern Wedding '86.

-In a 2008 article, retired General Bernard E. Trainor, USMC, noted the success of this maritime strategy:
+In a 2008 article, retired General Bernard E. Trainor, United States Marine Corps, wrote:

 By going on the immediate offensive in the high north and putting the Soviets on the defensive in their home waters, the Maritime Strategy not only served to defend Scandinavia, but also served to mitigate the SLOC problem.
 The likelihood of timely reinforcement of NATO from the United States was now more than a pious hope.

 With the emergence of an offensive strategy in the 1980s, a change in mindset was energized by concurrent dramatic advances in American technology, especially in C4ISR and weapon systems, that were rapidly offsetting Soviet numerical and material superiority in Europe.
-No lesser light than the USSR Chief of the General Staff, Marshal Nikolai Ogarkov warned that American superiority was shifting the "correlation of forces" in NATO's favor.
+No lesser light than the USSR Chief of the General Staff, Marshal Nikolai Ogarkov warned that American superiority was shifting the "correlation of forces" in NATO's favour.
 He called the phenomenon a "military technological revolution."
-By the end of the decade the military threat from the Soviet Union was consigned to the dust bin of history and with it, the Cold War.

-The U.S. Navy's Forward Maritime Strategy provided the strategic rationale for the "600-ship Navy".

 Allied Command Atlantic was redesignated as Allied Command Transformation (ACT) on 19 June 2003.
 ACT was to be headed by the Supreme Allied Commander Transformation (SACT), up to 2009 an American four-star admiral or general who was dual-hatted as commander, United States Joint Forces Command (COMUSJFCOM).
 SACLANT's former military missions were folded into NATO's Allied Command Operations (ACO).